reneeobringer/Climate-EnergyNexus_PowerPlants/README.md

 Two categories of data were collected: renewable energy generation data and climate data.
 The renewable energy generation data (folder: `data/EIAdata`) includes energy generation data for geothermal, hydroelectric, solar, and wind power obtained from the US Energy Information Administration.
 The climate data (folder: `data/NARRdata`) were obtained from the North American Regional Reanalysis.
 All data were collected between 2023 and 2024.

 We conducted some post-processing and created figures using R version 4.1.2.
-This file (`figurecode.R`) was last run on 25 September 2024.
+This file (`figurecode.R`) was last run on 31 October 2024.
 In order to run the R code, the following R packages are required, with the version we used in parentheses:

 *  cowplot (v1.1.1)
 *  dplyr (v1.0.10)